lzim/teampsd/README.md

 For more information about using the CFIR please go to http://cfirguide.org/

-**Our facilitation_guide branch now has 4 learning loop exercises adapted from https://en.wikibooks.org/wiki/Scriptapedia •Building Shared Vision
+**Our facilitation_guide branch now has 4 learning loop exercises adapted from https://en.wikibooks.org/wiki/Scriptapedia

+*Building Shared Vision
-•Graphs Over Time
+*Graphs Over Time
-•Eliciting Causal Loop Diagrams
+*Eliciting Causal Loop Diagrams
-•Ratio Exercise
+*Ratio Exercise

 More work to turn this into Facilitation Guide resources is ongoing https://github.com/LZIM/teampsd/tree/facilitation_guide